shasn7/gpdb/README.md

 ASAN_LOG_PATH="/home/sd/Work/asan-logs/asan.log"
 ```

+After sourcing the script, `show_asan_errors` function can be called to show all
+errors from created files.

 The script will modify some files that will be visible in the diff to be
 available for revert later.
 To fully reset the state, delete the `./GPHOME` file
 as well.